Meet our trainers

 Flint Community Schools, industrious parents, Flint’s Fifth Ward, and a fair share of luck have contributed to the Social Scientist that is Calvin Orr II.
 Calvin’s parents, both entrepreneurs, modeled the importance of cultivating relationships, while his stepmother exemplified brilliant teaching.
 Calvin leveraged his personal experiences to earned a BS in communications, interdisciplinary leadership, and nonprofit administration from Eastern Michigan University and a MSW specializing in community partnerships from Georgia State University.
 As Principal Consultant at Stoëx LLC, Calvin has trained hundreds of progressive individuals representing dozens of progressive organizations over the previous five years.
 His clients have won issue campaigns, nationally.
 Calvin is an expert at walking clients through a process of cultivating emotional intelligence and leveraging deep authentic relationships to meet campaign fundraising goals.

-Carly Manes is a reproductive health, rights, and justice advocate based in Washington, DC.
-She is currently the Director of Training and Fellowships at Priorities USA, working to increase Democratic power and digital infrastructure across the country.
-She is a practicing abortion and birth doula, and runs an on-the-ground collective in DC to support patients traveling to the area for abortion care beyond 24 weeks of pregnancy.
+Carly Manes (she/her) is a reproductive health, rights, and justice advocate based in Los Angeles, California.
+From 2018-2020, she served as the Director of Training and Fellowships at Priorities USA, working to increase Democratic power and digital infrastructure across the country.
+Currently, she leads training at capacity building work at the Chan Zuckerberg Initiative.
+She is a practicing abortion and birth doula.
 She loves chicken tenders and the ocean.

 Cheryl D. Mayes

-Cheryl was elected to public office as a member of the Board of Education for Metropolitan Nashville Public Schools (MNPS) where she served for four years, her last two as the Chairperson of the Board (2012-2014).
+As a longtime education advocate, Cheryl was elected to public office as a member of the Board of Education for Metropolitan Nashville Public Schools (MNPS) where she served for four years, her last two as the Chairperson of the Board.
+As a former candidate, elected official and community organizer, Cheryl brings a unique perspective and passion to educating current and future voters on the importance of getting and staying engaged at all levels of government.

 Christopher has a singular fascination with the nature of leadership, civic society, and governmental structure.
 For the better part of a decade, he devoted his academic like to the study of political theory and history.
 In the wake of the 2016 election cycle, he decided that it was time to make a shift from the bookshelf to the ballot box.
 He signed on with MO Political Consulting, and hit the ground running.